Gospel Kanji: Exploring Hidden Stories in Chinese Characters

-Exploring true stories found in traditional Chinese characters.
+Exploring hidden stories found in traditional Chinese characters, including fascinating biblical narratives.

-Exploring true stories found in traditional Chinese characters.
+Exploring hidden stories found in traditional Chinese characters, including fascinating biblical narratives.

-Join us as we not only find the key, but as we discover who they were, and experience the many intriguing stories they hid within the Kanji as though we're seeing them for the first time through their eyes.
+Join us as we seek not only to find this key but also to discover who these wise men were, and experience the many captivating biblical narratives they concealed within the Kanji, as if we are witnessing them for the first time through their eyes.

-Growing up surrounded by the intricacies of the Japanese language, I was captivated by the Chinese writing system, Kanji.
-My fascination deepened when I came across the idea (from my grandfather who was a missionary in China) that some Kanji characters hold connections to Biblical narratives.
-I became absorbed in trying to understand how this connection emerged and, more importantly, how non-Christian readers unfamiliar with the Bible could uncover these hidden stories within the Kanji.
-It seemed improbable that the creators of these Kanji would leave no clues for their interpretation.
-I became convinced that there must be some form of cipher, a key to unlock the source of these fascinating connections.
-As I explored further, I was astonished to find more and more clues that seemed to point towards Jesus as the central figure in this entire hidden narrative.
-This gradual unveiling of insights propelled me forward, driving me to discover the cipher and decipher the message concealed within these characters: who crafted them, how they came to be, and where one could find the original source of their meaning.
+Growing up immersed in the intricacies of the Japanese language, I developed a deep fascination with the Chinese characters known as Kanji.
+My curiosity intensified when I learned from my grandfather, a missionary in China, that some Kanji characters are connected to biblical narratives.
+I became engrossed in understanding how this connection emerged and, importantly, how non-Christian readers, unfamiliar with the Bible, could uncover these hidden stories within the Kanji.
+It seemed unlikely that the creators of these Chinese characters would leave no clues for their interpretation.
+I became convinced that there must be a cipher, a key to unlock the source of these intriguing connections.
+As I delved deeper, I was astonished to discover more clues suggesting that Jesus might be the central figure in this entire hidden narrative.
+This gradual unveiling of insights propelled me forward, driving me to find the cipher and decipher the message concealed within these characters: who crafted them, how they came to be, and where one could locate the original source of their meaning.

 Kent's expertise lies in software and solutions architecture, particularly in the area of optical mark recognition (OMR) and document processing.
 Kent holds a patent (US8542411B2) for a system that creates, recognizes, and processes user-marked documents to generate user-readable results.
-This invention enables the creation of customizable, cost-effective mark-able documents that maintain the processing accuracy of traditional and custom scan forms.
-Kent's invention includes a formula parser that processes data within the defined document scripting language allowing for calculations and data manipulation directly within the system.
-This invention supports cloud storage and processing, allowing users to upload scanned documents and access data online.
+This invention enables the creation of customizable, cost-effective mark-able documents that maintain the processing accuracy of traditional and custom scan forms, much like the way biblical narratives convey profound meanings through specific structures.
+Kent's invention includes a formula parser that processes data within the defined document scripting language, allowing for calculations and data manipulation directly within the system, similar to how Chinese characters can convey complex ideas through simple symbols.
+This invention supports cloud storage and processing, allowing users to upload scanned documents and access data online, revealing hidden stories within their documents.
 This also allows for platform-independent access to the system's features.

 The Magi Cypher - A Story Of Faith, History, and Intrigue

 When a chance discovery in Japan unearths an ancient scroll, it ignites a chain of events that could rewrite history and shake the foundations of global power.
-The scroll, dating back to the first century, hints at a profound connection between ancient Israel and Japan, a connection some will kill to keep hidden.
+This scroll, dating back to the first century, hints at a profound connection between ancient Israel and Japan—an intriguing link that may reveal hidden stories some will kill to keep concealed.

 Roy Ben-David, a seasoned Mossad agent still reeling from his last tragic mission, is thrust into a race against time.
 Tasked with investigating the murder of a diplomat in Japan, Roy uncovers a conspiracy that reaches far beyond a simple assassination.
-At the heart of it all lies the scroll and its explosive contents: Could this artifact hold the key to proving the historical accuracy of the Bible and its account of Jesus to the Far East and to Israel?
+At the heart of it all lies the scroll and its explosive contents: Could this artifact hold the key to proving the historical accuracy of the Bible and its biblical narratives, particularly regarding Jesus's influence in the Far East and Israel?

 As Roy digs deeper, he finds himself caught in a web of deceit, facing off against powerful forces determined to silence the truth.
 He must navigate the shadowy world of international espionage while grappling with his own shaken faith.
 Joining him on his quest is Hiromi Nunotani, a driven news anchor with a photographic memory and a secret connection to the scroll.
 Together, they must unravel the mystery of the scroll, expose the truth, and survive the deadly consequences.

 From the bustling streets of Tokyo to the hushed halls of ancient history, this thriller will keep you on the edge of your seat until the very last page.
-"The Magi Cypher" is a story of faith tested, history challenged, and the lengths to which some will go to control the narrative.
+'The Magi Cypher' is a story of faith tested, history challenged, and the lengths to which some will go to control the narrative, revealing the hidden stories that intertwine across cultures.

 Kent is a captivating speaker who brings the intrigue of cryptography and hidden meanings to life.
 His presentations are especially compelling when he explores the intersection of language, history, and concealed messages within the Chinese language.
 He excels at making complex topics accessible, taking the audience on a thrilling journey of code-breaking and deciphering secrets.
-One of Kent's specialties is revealing the hidden depths within ancient Chinese writing (Kanji) and its fascinating connections to biblical events.
-He demonstrates how Chinese characters often contain visual clues and symbolic representations that point to deeper meanings and historical events.
+One of Kent's specialties is revealing the hidden depths within ancient Chinese writing (Kanji) and its fascinating connections to biblical narratives.
+He demonstrates how Chinese characters often contain visual clues and symbolic representations that point to deeper meanings and historical events, revealing the hidden stories they convey.
 Kent's passion for uncovering these linguistic treasures is contagious, and he skillfully uses storytelling to make the subject matter both engaging and intellectually stimulating.
 As an enthusiast of cryptology, his presentations promise to leave audiences with a newfound appreciation for the hidden messages embedded within language.

 Please reach us at kent.sisco@gmail.com if you cannot find an answer to your question.